As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Testing mineral luster is a crucial step in mineral identification.
 Determination of metallic or non-metallic luster as a first step can narrow down possible mineral candidates significantly and save test time substantially.
 No additional devices are needed to determine luster, just a careful observation.

 At first glance, determination of luster is a piece of cake.
 It is!
 But as usual, there are some tricky minerals and pitfalls.
-Today we will give you some hints on how to do it effortlessly and combine mineral luster with other physical properties to identify minerals accurately like a PRO.
+Today, we will give you some hints on how to do it effortlessly and combine mineral luster with other physical properties to identify minerals accurately, like a PRO.

-If you are interested in checking out the best books about rock and minerals identification you can find them by clicking here (Amazon link).
+If you are interested in checking out the best books about rock and minerals identification, you can find them by clicking here (Amazon link).

-What is Luster in a Mineral
+What is Luster is a Mineral

 Luster is a physical property that is always determined when identifying minerals.
 It is as important as color, hardness, streak, and cleavage.
 Moreover, luster can sometimes be used as the first step of the process, even before the more noticeable color.